 The most critical case of all recorded in this book is that of the illness of the authoress's sister, who is referred to under the initial C. This case was one of a complication of ailments, including kidney disease and poisoning of the system, and her medical attendant had practically abandoned it as hopeless.
 Even the spirit doctor had some doubt whether he would be able to pull her through.
-The case is far too long even to summarize in an abbreviated form, but one of the curious points in regard to it is that the patient saw more than once what she described
+The case is far too long even to summarize in an abbreviated form, but one of the curious points in regard to it is that the patient saw more than once what she described as a large battery placed over her bed in the night.

-A PSYCHIC She said it was " like a huge cobweb with depth as

-BATTERY. well as length and breadth, and each strand of the cobweb seemed to be vibrating with life and pouring down power upon her."
+She said it was "like a huge cobweb with depth as well as length and breadth, and each strand of the cobweb seemed to be vibrating with life and pouring down power upon her."
 Subsequently another battery was employed which she describes as a radiator with a fine network of wires.